ATTENTION: Westerville Center closed until 2 p.m. More.

 3. Check the parking map for lots where you are permitted to park.
 Parking Map

 4. Extra parking is available in Lot 28 on Mt.
 Vernon Ave., just west of Cleveland Ave., and Lot 32 (east side of the parking garage).

 5. Remember to abide by policies, local, state and federal laws.
 Campus police are Ohio certified law enforcement officers empowered to enforce traffic and criminal laws.
 They also stand ready to assist you when needed.

 6. Do not leave valuables in plain sight in your vehicle.
 Trunk storage is the best.
 Lock your doors and roll up the windows.
-Report crimes or anything suspicious to Public Safety at 614-287-2525 and 911 for emergencies.
+Report crimes or anything suspicious to the Police Department at 614-287-2525 and 911 for emergencies.

 7. Be prepared to park in the outer lots around campus due to the closer lots being full at peak times between 9:00 am and 1:00 pm, Monday through Thursday.
 Allow yourself extra time to walk in from these lots.